The National Debt

-This short book traces the history of the national debt for the general reader.
-Far from dry economic theory, it is a colourful tale encompassing many of the most dramatic incidents and personalities of Britain’s past—from clashes between King and Parliament, American independence and war in Europe, to the abolition of slavery, the development of the Union and the role of leading figures such as Pitt, Gladstone
+Martin Slater writes a vivid tale coloured with some of the most dramatic incidents and personalities of Britain’s past–from clashes between King and Parliament, American independence and war in Europe, to the abolition of slavery, the development of the Union and the role of leading figures such as Pitt, Gladstone, Adam Smith and Keynes.

-From medieval times to the 2008 crash and beyond, The National Debt explores the changing fortunes of the national debt, and of Great Britain.
+From medieval times to the 2008 financial crash and beyond, The National Debt explores the changing fortunes of the Debt, and so of Great Britain.

 Martin Slater was Economics Fellow at St Edmund Hall, Oxford for over thirty years before retiring in 2013.
 He has also served as Oxford’s Economics Sub-Faculty chair and as a managing editor of Oxford Economic Papers.
 Principally an industrial economist, recent years have stimulated his interest in the peculiarities of debt.

 ‘Slater has done a superb job, combining a fantastically clear explanation of what the National Debt actually is with an entertaining account of its history.
 This remarkably readable book will appeal to many a concerned citizen.’ — Evan Davis